pocomane/brewed-in-the-apocalypse/bita-tasty.md

 ### Be Honest

-These techniques are never meant to hide the rules or to keep the World's actions secret and unintelligible.
+These techniques are never meant to hide the rules or to keep the Scenarist's actions secret and unintelligible.
 They just mean that you should convey this info in a __fictional__ way whenever possible.
 And if a Player asks "_Wait, which Rule was that?!_" you should be open and forthcoming about it.
 Rules are not a dirty thing to be hidden away.
-Answer plainly, say the name of the Reaction, explain your reasoning and process. __This is very useful for the World to properly learn how to wield the mechanics of this game__.
+Answer plainly, say the name of the Reaction, explain your reasoning and process. __This is very useful for the Scenarist to properly learn how to wield the mechanics of this game__.

 Once you do what it takes to be honest, go back to a fiction-first approach and do whatever you can to drape all your game actions in a veil of fiction.